yuanshunning/pickit-docs/docs/documentation/picking/picking_strategies.rst

 In bin picking applications, it is important to prevent that the robot collides with the bin or potential other objects such that the application can run without interruption.
-Starting from Pick-it version 1.10, it is now possible to more accurately model the robot tool to closely resemble the actual tool that is mounted on the robot.
+Starting from Pickit version 1.10, it is now possible to more accurately model the robot tool to closely resemble the actual tool that is mounted on the robot.